 Bill Evans/Beryl Thomas Memorial Scholarship was established due to the longtime love of music that has enriched the members of both families.
 The Scholarship is open to students pursuing a music degree.

 Perry Conrad Fairfax Athletic-Academic Scholarship is restricted to a student attending the University of Missouri College Of Engineering.
 Candidates must be a SCHS football player who attended SCHS all four (4) years and who started in at least one home football game their senior year.
 Recipient will be selected from highest cumulative GPA from all applicants.

 Franklin Family Scholarship was established to honor the dedicated teachers that taught the Franklin family at Smith-Cotton High School.
-The scholarship is awarded based on financial need, academic excellence, and leadership.
+The scholarship is awarded based on moral character, public service, financial need, leadership and academic excellence.

 H.W.
 Harris Scholarship applicants must be attending the University of Missouri at Columbia.
 Applicants must submit an essay describing why they are applying for the H.W.
 Harris Scholarship and why they desire to attend the University of Missouri-Columbia (MU).
 They must exhibit financial need and include in essay any special financial need circumstances.
 Applicants should have a strong scholastic record and ACT/SAT scores.
 Student should have been involved in extracurricular activities which require commitment and challenge, and student should be specific in essay in describing how they took a leadership position.
 Student must exhibit some consistent work-related activities which helped support the student.
 Student must be of high moral character and the school must be able to vouch for this.